Frequently Asked Questions (FAQ)

 There is no expiration date for prerequisites.

-Would a post-baccalaureate or post-graduate course satisfy prerequisite requirements?
+Does post-baccalaureate or post-graduate courses satisfy prerequisite requirements?

 Yes.